 High-Performance Computing Cluster (HPCC) can also be reviewed as it allows data to be distributed across nodes and processed more efficiently and accurately.

 Cloudera is a testing tool for enterprise-level technology deployment.
 This open-source tool lets organizations gather, manage and distribute huge amounts of data seamlessly.
 It also offers a free platform distribution including Apache Hadoop, Impala, and Spark.

 Other useful tools include Lumify (data integration, analytics, and visualization), Apache Samoa (big data stream mining and machine learning), Talend (Open studio and real-time Big Data platform), to name a few.

 After the tech stack is chosen, the testing automation framework and all its layers can be developed.
 A big data automation testing framework reduces testing time and allows you to generate insights from financial data faster.
 It helps in bringing about improvements in data quality and eliminates costs and man-hours you might have spent on data quality management.

 Trends in Big Data Testing

 The big data testing market was valued at $20.56 billion in 2019, and estimated to grow at a CAGR of 8.35% between 2020 and 2025.
-The increasing integration of artificial intelligence and analytics is expected to drive the market growth.
+The increasing integration of artificial intelligence and analytics is expected to drive the capital market growth.

-In-house big data engineers and data scientists can be tasked with big data testing.
+In-house big data engineers and data scientists can be tasked with big data application testing.
 External big data testing services can also step in for companies that don’t have the resources or time to develop an in-house team.
 Typically, these providers have a vast skill set across big data testing frameworks and technologies, and help you maximize benefits from good data.
-In this era of big data and bigger application of these data – NSEIT is there to help you devise your strategy and testing around the big data.
+In this era of big data and bigger applications of this data – NSEIT is there to help you devise your strategy and testing around the big data.
 Get in touch with us to know more about this.